flutter/packages/packages/interactive_media_ads/CONTRIBUTING.md

-The structure of this plugin is similar to a [federated plugin](https://docs.flutter.dev/packages-and-plugins/developing-packages#federated-plugins), except the code for each package (platform interface, platform implementations, and app-facing interface) are maintained in this one plugin.
+The structure of this plugin is similar to a [federated plugin](https://docs.flutter.dev/packages-and-plugins/developing-packages#federated-plugins), except the code for each package (platform interface, platform implementations, and app-facing interface) are maintained in this single plugin.
 The sections below will provide overview how this plugin implements each portion.

 If you are familiar with [changing federated plugin](https://github.com/flutter/flutter/blob/master/docs/ecosystem/contributing/README.md#changing-federated-plugins)